biocypher/biochatter-paper/manuscript.md

 BioChatter is an extension of the BioCypher ecosystem, elevating its user-friendliness further by allowing natural language interactions with the data; any BioCypher KG is automatically compatible with BioChatter.
 We use information generated in the build process of BioCypher KGs to tune BioChatter's understanding of the data structures and contents, thereby increasing the efficiency of LLM-based KG querying (see Methods).
 In addition, the ability to connect to any BioCypher KG allows the integration of prior knowledge into the LLM's reasoning, which can be used to ground the model's responses in the context of the KG via in-context learning / retrieval-augmented generation (see below).
+We demonstrate the user experience of KG-driven interaction in Supplementary Note 1 and on our website ([https://biochatter.org/vignette-kg/](https://biochatter.org/vignette-kg/)).

 ### Retrieval-Augmented Generation